-Baffins Pond Portsmouth
+Baffins Pond in Portsmouth

 Baffins Pond, is a naturally fed pond surrounded by parkland rich in wildlife covering an area of approximately 4.35 hectares, located between Tangiers Road and Hayling Avenue in the Baffins area of Portsmouth.
 The park is also home to a childrens play area and tennis courts.